-When you are ready to submit your skill for certification, make sure you have completed the Royalty Tax Identity Interview and Payment Information for your developer account.
-See Set Up Tax Forms for Your Account to learn more.
+When you're ready to submit your skill for certification, make sure you have completed the Royalty Tax Identity Interview and Payment Information for your developer account.
+For details, see Complete the tax identity interview and Enter payment information.
 Then, review the Certification Requirements for Custom Skills and the Certify In-Skill Purchasing Skills for test cases that your skill should pass before skill submission.

 View reports and metrics